Logo

 No minister can learn at college all they need to learn.
 And no minister can operate in isolation from the support, friendship and advice of others in ministry.
 A healthy approach to ministry involves a commitment to both ongoing learning and accountability.
 This benefits the minister themselves, their families and their churches or mission settings.
 Churches play their part by giving ministers time and financial support for their development.

-In 2020, the Ministries Team introduced a framework for Continuing Ministerial Development (CMD).
-Every accredited or recognised Baptist minister is strongly encouraged to engage with the CMD scheme.
+So every accredited or recognised Baptist minister is strongly encouraged to engage in Continuing Ministerial Development (CMD).
 Those who are pastors in our Baptist churches but who do not have formal accreditation for their role are also welcome to engage with it.
 Our hope is that accountable ongoing development becomes an unquestioned element in our ministerial culture – simply part of what all ministers and pastors do.

 The purpose of CMD is to sustain the well-being and capability of ministers.